 The work Surface Transfer is taking Flussers thoughts as a point of departure and tries to follow its logic towards the deconstruction of the photographic image.
 At the same time it questions photographies ability to rise up against itself.

 The task of completely depicting the rock on the beach was completed through an imperfectly automated combination of steps and movements, the final images as good as any other.
 The translation of the object into a surface and then back into an object in space created a new object altogether, without letting go of the original thing.
 The installation visualises a form of defeat - a thing literally exposed and rendered flat, then reconfigured into a new thing, still clinging onto the referent - the rock on the beach.
 Even though the images are reaching into the space, only a single viewpoint deludes the viewer into looking at a three-dimensional object.
 The installation aims to expose photographies inability to actually show the thing it is pretending to depict.

 The text - notes from Flussers book - hovers above, crumbled and unreadable, defying to offer a simple explanation as to what photography is.

 30 handmade silverprints on fibre paper 30x40 cm each, oak

 Gallerí Úthverfa, Ísafjörður

-Installation photographs: Chelsey Honders
+Installation and installation photographs: Chelsey Honders